QualiSystems/devguide_source/_shells/7.1.0/driver-deep-dive.md

 Any result returned by the Python driver command function will be considered the command result by CloudShell.
 String will be returned as is, if you return an object CloudShell will try to convert it into a string JSON.
-Its not advisable to return complex objects that cannot be serialized such as sessions or connections as that would most likely result in an error.
+It's not advisable to return complex objects that cannot be serialized such as sessions or connections as that would most likely result in an error.

 To demonstrate this, let's add a couple of functions to the driver: